-Today, with the advantages of the rapid digitalization of the world, stealing non-physical information is getting more leisurely day by day.
-Problems experienced in shopping transactions, whether customer-related or not, cause an environment of distrust.
+Today, with the advantages of the rapid digitalization of the world, stealing non-physical information is getting more easily.
+Problems experienced in shopping transactions, whether customer-related or not, cause distrust.

-By preventing the problems caused by fraud (stolen/fake credit card transactions), you will lose financial loss and your customer’s trust.
+By avoiding problems caused by fraud (stolen/fake credit card transactions), you prevent losing money and customer trust.
 In this context, companies have started to take precautions by forming fraud teams within their organization.

-Fraud teams, composed of expert personnel in their fields, provide various controls to reduce the risk of companies experiencing fraud.
+Fraud teams apply various controls to reduce the risk of companies experiencing fraud.
 Teams take action in case of an abnormal situation in the rules they make and shopping.
 In addition, additional measures that can be taken with the necessary/ongoing rules are as follows:

 - The First Purchase After the First Membership Process: It is important to ensure the accuracy of the users in the purchases made by becoming a new member.
 Because even once the fraudster does the transaction, he will have done enough damage to the company/customer.